cvmfs/portals/README.md

 failed attempt (no matter how old) and delete all the file returned by a sucessfull attempt after 24 hours.

+### Design Trade-off to consider

+We are not optimizing the number of calls to the S3 backend, those calls are not economically free, however they are extremely cheap and we pay only on the AWS backend, on minio and CEPH we don't really have these concerns.

+We are keeping polling the S3 backend.
+This is an issue since we need to somehow decide how often poll it, and every time interval we pick will be wrong for some use case.
+This is mitigated letting the operator decide the poll timeout.
+The other option is to exploit, the callback capabilities of S3.
+However those callbacks are not really implemented in the CEPH implementation and there are several inconsistency on how they are implemented in AWS vs. minio.

+Using the callbacks will eliminate both the concerns about the number of calls against the backend and the polling timeout, however it will make everything a more complex, both operationally (the S3 backend need to be set in such a way that calls the portal daemon) and from the coding point of view, more cases to manage.

+It can be added in the configuration if we decide it is something nice to have and worth to work with.
+But at the moment I wouldn't bother too much with it.

 EOF